OfficeDev/Office-Add-in-samples/Samples/auth/Office-Add-in-ASPNET-SSO/README.md

 ## Prerequisites

-To run this code sample, the following are required.
+To run this code sample, the following are required:

-* Visual Studio 2019 or later.
+* Visual Studio 2019 or later
 * [Office Developer Tools](https://www.visualstudio.com/en-us/features/office-tools-vs.aspx)
-* A Microsoft 365 account which you can get by joining the [Microsoft 365 developer program](https://aka.ms/devprogramsignup) that includes a free 1 year subscription to Microsoft 365.
+* A Microsoft 365 account.
+If you don't have one, join the [Microsoft 365 developer program](https://aka.ms/devprogramsignup) which includes a free 1 year subscription to Microsoft 365
-* At least a few files and folders stored on OneDrive for Business in your Microsoft 365 subscription.
+* At least a few files and folders stored on OneDrive for Business in your Microsoft 365 subscription
 * A Microsoft Azure Tenant.
 This add-in requires Azure Active Directory (AD).
 Azure AD provides identity services that applications use for authentication and authorization.
-A trial subscription can be acquired here: [Microsoft Azure](https://account.windowsazure.com/SignUp).
+Sign up for a trial subscription at [Microsoft Azure Signup](https://account.windowsazure.com/SignUp)

 ## Solution